This post is also available in: Japanese

 Welcome to Indeed’s engineering blog.
-For the last 8 years, our team has been building the software that has made Indeed the #1 job site worldwide: over 85 million unique visitors do 2 billion job searches on Indeed each month.
+For the last 8 years, our team has been building the software that has made Indeed the #1 job site worldwide: over 85 million unique visitors search for jobs on Indeed each month.
 We offer this service in more than 50 countries and 26 languages.
+Update 12/4/2014: At our 10-year mark, 150 million unique visitors conduct job searches on Indeed each month and we offer the service in 28 languages.

 We like our mission: we help people get jobs.
 “What’s best for the job seeker?” is a question that we ask ourselves every day.
 That’s at the core of what makes Indeed special, but there are a few other reasons we think Indeed is a fantastic place to be a software developer.
 Delivering the best job seeker experience at scale means we get to work on interesting technical challenges.
 We make data-based decisions using tools that allow us to test and measure ideas.
 And we have a high bar for hiring, so we get to work with people we respect and want to learn from.